2026 Martin Luther King, Jr. Day Family Experience

 An Organizer believes in people power, builds grassroots networks, nurtures growth of natural leaders, chooses strategies for long-term movement development, and uses training to build skills.

-A Helper understands that charity cannot fix social problems, assists people in ways that affirm their dignity and respect.
+A Helper understands that charity cannot fix social problems, and assists people in ways that affirm their dignity and respect.
 A helper shares skills and brings those impacted into the decision-making process, and educates about the larger social system.

 Where Next?